-Bill also helps employers identify, understand and solve a wide range of legal problems relating to their employees.
-Bill is particularly versed in all aspects of state and federal law relating to minimum wages, overtime, exemptions, and wage payment issues.
-Bill also regularly counsels employers on issues relating to the Family and Medical Leave Act (FMLA), disability and accommodations.
-Bill provides management and employee training on workplace legal issues, and also conducts workplace investigations and legal audits.
+Bill also helps employers identify, understand, and solve a wide range of legal problems relating to their employees.
+Bill is particularly versed in all aspects of state and federal law relating to minimum wages, overtime, exemptions, work hours, and wage payment issues.
+Bill also regularly counsels employers on issues relating to the Family and Medical Leave Act (FMLA), disability issues, and accommodations.
+Bill provides management and employee training on workplace legal issues and conducts workplace investigations and legal audits.

 For higher education clients, Bill serves as a trusted adviser on sensitive issues such as faculty tenure, pay equity, and policies and procedures for addressing internal complaints of harassment and sexual misconduct.